 Psarou

 The median home price exceeds €4.5 million, with per square meter pricing averaging €10,800.
-Most properties feature private pools, panoramic views, and direct rental licensing—making them prime targets for high-season luxury leasing and second-home ownership.
+Most properties feature private pools, panoramic views, and direct rental licensing, making them prime targets for high-season luxury leasing and second-home ownership.

 Agios Lazaros

-The median home price in Agios Lazaros is approximately €3.2 million, with pricing around €8,500/sqm.
+The median home price in Agios Lazaros sits at approximately €3.2 million, with pricing around €8,500 per sqm.
 Villas here attract international buyers seeking semi-privacy, high-quality construction, and solid short-term rental yields.

 Ornos